EVAC: the Emergency Volunteer Air Corpssm

 Hurricane, Earthquake, and Other Relief Efforts:

 SPECIAL GUIDELINES FOR HELPING DURING DISASTERS AND OTHER EMERGENCIES

-This information has been compiled based on prior general aviation volunteer relief efforts following events including the 1989 Loma Prieta and 1994 Northridge earthquakes, 9/11 attacks, Hurricanes Hugo, Andrew, Katrina, Rita, and Gustav, and the international Tsunami response.
+This information has been compiled based on prior general aviation volunteer relief efforts following events including the 1989 Loma Prieta, 1994 Northridge, and Haiti earthquakes, 9/11 attacks, Hurricanes Hugo, Andrew, Katrina, Rita, and Gustav, and the international Tsunami response.
 EVAC compiled this information in association with the Air Care Alliance.

 General Aviation Disaster Relief Information: